jaerrib/maerstanas/rules/rules.md

-% Mærstánas
+% Mǽrstánas
 % by John Beers
-% Version 0.1
+% Version 0.1.1

 # Overview
-**Mærstánas** is a free libre open source abstract strategy game where players alternate placing stones within the squares of a 7x7 grid with the goal of creating connection points between their own pieces.
+**Mǽrstánas** is a free libre open source abstract strategy game where players alternate placing stones within the squares of a 7x7 grid with the goal of creating connection points between their own pieces.

 ## Objective
 Players try to achieve the highest score by making the most number of connections.